Legdies/censure/README.md

 ### How to use it
 1. If you have specific filename for your dictionary, edit filename in line 9
-2. {Currently don't have} If you newbie in coding change filenam in config file.
+2. {_Currently don't have_} If you newbie in coding change filenam in config file.

 ## TODO
 [ ] Rewrite this README.md\